songyuchen2584/UpTime/README.md

 ## Setup

 1. Clone the repo
-2. Place `google-services.json` in `app/` (obtain from team or Firebase Console)
+2. Place `google-services.json` in `app/`
 3. Open in Android Studio, sync Gradle, run on device (API 26+)

 ## AI Usage

 ### Tool
-Claude (Anthropic)
+Claude
 ChatGPT
 <br>

 ### How AI was used
-Used Claude for Room/ViewModel scaffolding (Entity, DAO, Database, ViewModel), Retrofit setup (QuoteService interface + Gson for ZenQuotes API) which we dropped eventually, Firebase Auth and Firestore integration (anonymous auth, email/password sign-up, friends list repository), UI iteration, debugging, and organizing parts of README.md.
+Used Claude for Room/ViewModel scaffolding (Entity, DAO, Database, ViewModel), Retrofit setup (QuoteService interface + Gson for ZenQuotes API), which we dropped because we didn't need it anymore, Firebase Auth and Firestore integration (anonymous auth, email/password sign-up, friends list repository), UI iteration, debugging, and organizing parts of README.md.
 <br>

 ChatGPT was used to debug Android-specific issues, such as permission handling (e.g., understanding why permission dialogs stop appearing after repeated denials and implementing proper fallback behavior), but all suggestions were tested and adjusted to match the app’s architecture and ensure correct behavior.